1isbillyk/Quantum-cross/README.md

 Your computer should detect the Trinket m0 automatically (On win7 install this [driver](https://github.com/adafruit/Adafruit_Windows_Drivers/releases/download/2.2.0/adafruit_drivers_2.2.0.0.exe))

-Got to Tools > Port and select your conneted trinket m0
+Got to Tools > Port and select your connected trinket m0

 Download this Repository, open main/main.ino with Arduino IDE.